szkny/dotfiles/README.md

 bashrc, vimrc, init.vim, etc

 ## install
-In nvim, you can make dev. environment by,
+If you use vim-plug, you can make development environment by following command in neovim.
 ```
 :PlugInstall
 ```